Mining engineer: job description

 Mining engineering is an international profession, with many jobs based overseas.

 Relevant experience gained via placements or by working in junior positions is extremely beneficial.
-Most courses offer periods of practical mining experience – these can provide a useful source of contacts for employment following the completion of academic studies.
+Take a look at our list of engineering employers who offer industrial placements and summer internships.
+Most mining engineering degree courses offer periods of practical mining experience – these can provide a useful source of contacts for employment following the completion of academic studies.

 Different countries have varying requirements for entry into the profession in terms of experience and academic qualifications, so it is important to research the requirements and gain a qualification that will be accepted.